 In 1966, the federal government -- with an endorsement by U.S. President Lyndon B. Johnson -- began public funding of contraception services for low-income families.
 President Richard M. Nixon in 1970 signed into law an act promoting research of population and family planning issues.
 Finally, in 1971, Congress repealed the key elements of the Comstock Act.

-Legal Questions about Reproductive Rights?
+Questions about Birth Control and the Law?
 Get Help From an Attorney

 If you live in a state that has controversial birth control laws on the books, you'll likely want to get legal advice.
-It is important to understand your rights under the law, especially if you are concerned about family planning.
+It's important to understand your rights under the law, especially if you're concerned about family planning.
 Start the process today by speaking with an experienced family law attorney in your area.